-Ori and the Blind Forest touts an incredibly unique colour palette, leaning into neon shades that makes the 2D adventure is otherworldly – almost like a fairytale.
+Ori and the Will of the Wisps touts an incredibly unique colour palette, leaning into neon shades that makes the 2D adventure is otherworldly – almost like a fairytale.
 This combines with beautiful hand-drawn animations, which helps brings characters to life and adds more personality.
-It’s ultimately a coming-of-age story you wouldn’t necessarily expect from the same platform that features Halo and Gears of War, but remarkably all comes together to be one of the best Xbox One exclusives.
+It’s ultimately a story about friendship you wouldn’t necessarily expect from the same platform that features Halo and Gears of War, but remarkably all comes together to be one of the best Xbox One exclusives.

 5. Gears of War: Ultimate Edition

 Some franchises come and go, but in 2006 Xbox gave us a modern classic in 2006’s Gears of War.
 This objectively great third-person cover shooter literally changed the game back then, going onto to inspire all manner of other games in the genre ever since.
 This first entry to the gritty Xbox-exclusive franchise received a new coat of paint via Gears of War: Ultimate Edition, which boasted all-new textures, a higher frame rate and other appreciated visual flourishes.
 Game remasters don’t get better than this.